evan-guyot/ToDoExpress/README.md

 ## Technologies Used

 - [Next.js](https://nextjs.org/): A React framework for building server-side rendered and statically generated web applications.
-- [React](https://reactjs.org/): A JavaScript library for building user interfaces.
+- [React](https://react.dev/): A JavaScript library for building user interfaces.
 - [TypeScript](https://www.typescriptlang.org/): A typed superset of JavaScript that compiles to plain JavaScript.
 - [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework for rapid UI development.
-- [Firebase](https://firebase.google.com/): A cloud-based platform for building web and mobile applications.
+- [Firebase](https://firebase.google.com/): A google cloud-based platform for building web and mobile applications.

 ## Getting Started